If you buy through affiliate links, we may earn commissions, which help support our product reviews.

 Disconnect When Not using the RV

-If you are not using the RV for a few weeks or more, some appliances and others devices cause a small amount of drain on the battery.
+If you are not using the RV for a few weeks or more, some appliances like your RV GPS navigation system and other devices cause a small amount of drain on the battery.

 This will cause a shortened life of the battery because they are not meant to be drained below 50%.